 1 This is a non-IFRS financial performance measure with no standard definition under IFRS.
-See the "Non-IFRS Financial Performance Measures" section of this document included in note 19.
+See the "Non-IFRS Financial Performance Measures" section of the MD&A included in note 19.

 B. Cost of Sales

 Cost of sales represent mining, processing, and mine site-related general and administrative ("G&A") expenses.